nhattrinh/ByteMe/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments

+- Monaco Editor for the code editor
+- FastAPI for the web framework
+- RabbitMQ for message queuing
+- Redis for result storage
+- Kubernetes for container orchestration